 The first leg of this trip was doing a Google and finding this blog (here is another take on the same discussion by the same blogger (Click Here) that addresses for the indie music maker two available companies that make it possible for retail of downloads and other types of media.
 The discussion the blogger addresses is which of the two companies is better for the indie music maker to utilize for their own ends.
 You make music, you want to make a buck off of it, he gives his input on which of the two seem better.

 Again though, I don't find what I am looking for.
-How to take a video recording of a band doing someone else's famous song (Stairway to Heaven by Led Zeppelin), and turn it into a DVD Blue Ray for retail, and pay appropriate royalty fees to the original artists (Jimmy Page and Robert Plant, and btw there is a lawsuit against Led Zepp because a band of the same era called Spirit used the same chords in one of their songs (Taurus), and now believe they are entitled to royalty fees as a result, Such is not uncommon in the world, people want their due if they believe they are entitled to it/ from industry to industry it occurs over and over/ and you want to be an artist?
-In hindsight I'd recommend you become a chemical engineer, it pays better, and the hours are a lot less difficult.
+How to take a video recording of a band doing someone else's famous song (Stairway to Heaven by Led Zeppelin), and turn it into a DVD Blue Ray for retail, and pay appropriate royalty fees to the original artists (Jimmy Page and Robert Plant, and btw there is a lawsuit against Led Zepp as of the date of this writing because a band of the same era called Spirit used the same chords in one of their songs (Taurus), and now believe they are entitled to royalty fees as a result, Such is not uncommon in the world, people want their due if they believe they are entitled to it, from industry to industry it occurs over and over.

 The most recent email request from the same band member who now ramps up the energy a little, and at the same time downgrades what he termed in a previous email as "nice work" down to a "home video".
 The idea being to get me to make a BluRay disk for him so he can have it to play, and copy to give to family and friends.
 And then the problem begins, if I do this for him, I have to do so for everyone else.